AurelianSpodarec/frontend-guidelines/README.md

 - Design System
 - Naming Files

 What this does is increases double the work for something that can be solved once.
-Instead of designer thinking of name and develoer you think of the name once and document it for good, and you create a culture where you systematise the namings of things - hard at first natural second.
-You start working like one body.
+Instead of designer thinking how to name a component, and then develoers thinking how to name the same component - you think of the name once and document it for good, and you create a culture where you systematise the namings of things - hard at first, but once you get used to it it becomes second nature and you start working like one body.

+This also helps busienss create a culture and accountbality, where if someone quits, they dont take the insights with them, because its incraved in the culture and process, and anyone new to the company will have to adapt - to change something they will need to follow a democratic political process; this is usually thrown upon but that's how larger companies work.
+Even smaller companies can benefit from this - the key is to find balance..

 #### Agree on Namings